Courses taught at the University of San Francisco

-- Chinese Politics.
-Undergraduate lecture course introducing key features of the Chinese political system.
+- Chinese Politics: Upper-division undergraduate lecture course introducing key features of the Chinese political system.

-- The Political Economy of China.
-Undergraduate lecture course examining China’s interrelated political and economy system from the perspectives both of scholars and practitioners/participants.
+- The Political Economy of China: Upper-division undergraduate lecture course examining China’s interrelated political and economic systems from the perspectives both of scholars and practitioners/participants.

 Courses taught at Stanford University